adisaJnr/wordy/README.md

 # WORDY - A Mini Nodejs Blog Project

-**WORDY is a mini blog project that is in javascript and built usig Express on top Nodejs runtime environment** **WORDY is a projected that was during cholatrek  cohort 2.1 Training under Nodejs and Express Stack.**
+**WORDY is a mini blog project that is in javascript and built using Express on top Nodejs runtime environment** **WORDY is a projected that was during cholatrek  cohort 2.1 Training under Nodejs and Express Stack.**

+You can visit this link to be able to create something like this "https://cholatrek.io"

 **WORDY is a mini blog that is built with Nodejs and express framework Wordy allows anyone to publish a blog without having to undergo any validation**